-The prognosis and clinical course of CLL are heterogeneous.
+The prognosis and clinical course of chronic lymphocytic leukemia (CLL) are heterogeneous.
 Conventional banding techniques in CLL are hampered by the low mitotic index of the neoplastic cells.
 The introduction of interphase cytogenetics using fluorescent in situ hybridization (FISH) has greatly increased the sensitivity of cytogenetic analyses.
-With FISH abnormalities can be detected in more than 80 % of patients by using a 4-probe panel for the detection of trisomy 12q13-15 and deletions 13q14, 17p13 and 11q22-23.
-An additional 10 % of patients can be shown to carry a 6q21 deletion, 14q32 translocation, and partial trisomy 3q or 8q.
+With FISH, abnormalities can be detected in more than 80% of patients by using a 4-probe panel for the detection of trisomy 12q13-15 and deletions 13q14, 17p13 and 11q22-23.
+An additional 10% of patients can be shown to carry a 6q21 deletion, 14q32 translocation, and partial trisomy 3q or 8q.

 Deletions of chromosomal region 13q14 have also been reported in a variety of human tumors, including other types of lymphoid tumors and myeloid leukemias, as well as prostate, head and neck, and non-small-cell lung cancers.

 - Chronic Lymphocytic Leukemia (CLL)

 - Multiple Myeloma and Plasma Cell Neoplasms (MM)

 Two green (2G) and two orange (2O) signals.

 Two green (2G) and one orange (1O) signal, indicating the deletion of a 13q14.3 locus.

 Aberrant Cell (typical results): One green (1G) and two orange (2O) signals, indicating a deletion of the terminal region of the long arm of chromosome 13.